jxcore/jxcore/doc/api/jxcore-feature-packaging-code-protection.markdown

 ### About JX package file

-The JX package file is what you get as a result of compilation, packaging and encrypting of your project.
+The JX package file is what you get as a result of compilation and packaging of your project.
 It’s a binary file used only by `jx` executable.
 Contains all of the script files of your project, as well as assets, which can be considered as static resources.